 At Coles, we are so proud of our enduring partnership with national food relief charity,

 Thanks to our relationship with SecondBite, more than 782 Coles supermarkets across

 donate surplus fresh food to around 1300 community food programs which provide meals to

-Over the past seven years, our donations have equated to 78 million meals.
+Since the beginning of our partnership with Secondbite, our donations have equated to more than 100 million meals.

 In addition to providing food donations, Coles also raises funds for SecondBite through the

 In FY19, team members and customers at Coles supermarkets and liquor stores raised over $2.8 million to help SecondBite provide nutritious food to people in need.

 The SecondBite program is truly a part of the Coles culture, with team members and customers